wadelau/wadelau.github.io/hanjst/data-in-json.md

 >
 >JSON is a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 These properties make JSON an ideal data-interchange language.

 Therefore JSON is an ideal data structure for GWA2 with Java, PHP, Perl, Python and Aspx.
-From a engineer's
+From a engineer's perspective, JSON is also easily-understood and clear, clean and concise textual representation.

+According to

 ### Friendly with JavaScript